pkp/pkp-docs/multiling-guide/en/README.md

 This document provides a set of best practices, ideas, and suggestions for creating and implementing a multilingual strategy within PKP Software, whether you intend on using multiple languages in the user interface, in metadata, in published content, or any combination of the above.

+In Spring 2023, PKP also offered a webinar based on this guide.
+The recording is available below for those who might prefer an audiovisual introduction to the multilingual features in PKP software.
+{% include video.html id="-CVHZsVQq3s" provider="youtube" title="Video of Informed Use of Multilingualism in PKP Software Webinar"%}
+The webinar recording above is also available in a [French language version](https://youtu.be/oFUlMdqXfzs).